Where votes are still being counted

 More than 400,000 votes remain in Philadelphia and Pittsburgh, where Biden is winning by a large margin.
 Although the results so far have been far better for Trump in those cities than they were four years ago, it’s likely the uncounted votes will break Democratic.

 Relatively few votes are uncounted in the strong Republican rural areas.
 More than half of the uncounted votes are in suburbs and medium cities.
 Once again, results so far have shown Trump outperforming his performance from 2016 in those areas.
 Unless the uncounted ballots shift significantly Democratic, Trump will probably hold his lead in the state.
+Live Pennsylvania results.

 |Actual votes